ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/SMOKE_TESTS_BRANCH_SUMMARY.md

 - ✅ Automated functional testing on native Arm64 runners
 - ✅ Visual test result badges on the dashboard
-- ✅ Easy addition of new packages (10 minutes each)
+- ✅ Easy addition of new packages (15-20 minutes each using template)
-- ✅ Comprehensive documentation (8 guides)
+- ✅ Comprehensive documentation (3 guides)
 - ✅ Robust conflict resolution and retry logic
 - ✅ Zero maintenance overhead (fully automated)